adarshp/adarsh.cc/posts/kaldi-macports.md

 ------------

-This post contains instructions for building the Kaldi programs and libraries on macOS[^linux] with the MacPorts package manager.
+This post contains instructions for building the Kaldi programs and libraries on macOS[^linux] assuming you are using MacPorts as your package manager.
 Currently, there are two methods for building Kaldi.
 The first one uses a set of bash scripts and Makefiles, while the second, newer one is based on CMake.
 While the Kaldi documentation states that the CMake method is not as well tested and some features are missing currently, I chose this route for a couple of reasons:

 - The old build process is not robust enough to detect the presence of OpenBLAS installed using MacPorts, and suggests that the user download the Intel MKL